mcihak/DiagramPaths/readme.md

 # DiagramPaths

-To start the application with default data use:
+To start the application use:

 ```
 npm run build
 npm run start
 ```

-To run the application with different data, create e.g. example.json input file in /data directory and run:
+To run the application in development mode:

 ```
-cross-env INPUT_FILE=example.json npm run build
+npm run watch
 npm run start
 ```

+TODO:

+1. Remove duplicity points in path (simply remove startPoint and endPoint from middlePath).